Adding Fractions

 What is the Rule for Adding Fractions?

-How to Perform Addition of Fractions With Whole Numbers?
+How to Add Fractions with Whole Numbers?

-To add a fraction with a whole number, first, convert the whole number into a fraction.
+To add a fraction with a whole number, we first convert the whole number into a fraction.
 For example, if we need to add 3 and 1/2, the whole number 3 can be easily converted into a fraction like 3/1 and added to the other fraction.
 Let us see how this works.
 (3/1) + (1/2) = (3/1) × (2/2) + (1/2) = 6/2 + 1/2 = 7/2 = 3½.
+Another way to add fractions and whole numbers is to simply combine and express them as mixed fractions.
+For example, 6 + 1/2 can be combined and written as \(6 \dfrac{1}{2}\)

-How to do Addition of Fractions With Different Denominators?
+How to Add Fractions with Different Denominators?

 The fractions with different denominators can be added by making the denominators common.
-This is possible by multiplying the numerator and denominator of each of the fractions with a suitable constant.
-To add the fractions 3/5 + 4/3, we need to multiply both the fractions with a number which makes the denominators equal.
+This is done by multiplying the numerator and denominator of each of the fractions with a suitable number such that all the fractions become like fractions.
+To add the fractions 3/5 + 4/3, we need to multiply both the fractions with a number that makes the denominators equal.
 For this, we need the LCM of the denominators, which is 15 in this case.
 The numerator and denominator of the first fraction 3/5 have to be multiplied by 3, and the numerator and denominator of the second fraction 4/3 have to be multiplied by 5.
-Hence, we have (3/5 × 3/3) + (4/3 × 5/5) = (9/15) + (20/15) = (9 + 20)/15 = 29/15.
+Hence, we have (3/5 × 3/3) + (4/3 × 5/5) = (9/15) + (20/15) = (9 + 20)/15 = 29/15 = \(1 \dfrac{14}{15}\)

 The addition of three fractions is the same as the addition of two fractions with different denominators.
 First of all, we need the LCM of all three denominators.
-Accordingly, the denominators of all the three fractions are made common by multiplying the numerator and denominator of each of the fractions with a suitable number.
+Accordingly, the denominators of all the three fractions are made common by multiplying the numerator and denominator of each of the fractions with a suitable number so that they are converted to like fractions.
 Now, once the denominators are common, the numerators are added to get the sum of the fraction.
 Let us understand this with the help of this addition problem: 2/3 + 4/5 + 1/6.
 The LCM of 3, 5, and 6 is 30.
-Now, we will multiply each fraction with the suitable number to make their denominators common: (2/3 × 10/10) + (4/5 × 6/6) + (1/6 × 5/5) = (20/30) + (24/30) + (5/30) = (20 + 24 + 5)/30 = 49/30.
+Now, we will multiply each fraction with the suitable number to make their denominators common: (2/3 × 10/10) + (4/5 × 6/6) + (1/6 × 5/5) = (20/30) + (24/30) + (5/30) = (20 + 24 + 5)/30 = 49/30 = \(1 \dfrac{19}{30}\)

 What is the Identity Element For the Addition of Fractions?